alexiscarbillet/ac-electricity/docs/index.md

 Hello, I am Alexis Carbillet and this is my third website.
 I thought it would be fun to talk about electricity while using mkdocs, so here we are.

+I have another website using mkdocs: [ac-serverhub.com](https://ac-serverhub.com/).

+It allows you to explore the latest and most powerful hardware components for servers.

 I coded from scratch my other websites.

 - The First one is [ac-programming.com](https://ac-programming.com/), which is related to different fields of IT and contains most of my personnal projects in this field.